caesiumstudio/csBooks-updates/README.md

 ### Ubuntu Software Center or Debian x86

-1. Download `csBooks.deb` from the [csBooks releases page](https://github.com/caesiumstudio/csBooks-updates/releases).
-2. Run `sudo dpkg --install csBooks.deb` on the downloaded package.
+1. Run `sudo snap install csbooks`.
-3. Launch csBooks using the installed `csBooks` command.
+2. Launch csBooks using the installed `csbooks` command.

-> You can also use a software center app for opening the deb file. ;)
+> You can also use software center app for your linux version to install the snap file. ;)

 ### MacOS Users

-1. Download `csBooks.dmg` from the [csBooks releases page](https://github.com/caesiumstudio/csBooks-updates/releases).
+1. Download `csBooks_<version>.dmg` from the [csBooks releases page](https://github.com/caesiumstudio/csBooks-updates/releases).
 2. Make it executable `sudo chmod a+x csBooks.dmg`
 3. Run `./csBooks.dmg`

 ## Windows Users

-1. Download `csBooks.exe` and wait until the download is finished.
+1. Open your microsoft store app and search for `csBooks`.
-2. Double click on `csBooks.exe` and follow the installer.
+2. Click on `Install` button to install the app.

 ## Screenshots
 <div align="center">